BlockchainCommons/law-and-advocacy/_pages/README.md

 ## Recent Legislative Work

 _Much of our legislative work to date has been with the Wyoming Select Committe on Blockchain, who is leading the United States in the codification of digital rights._

-* **3/17/26.** We are co-organizing [Global Digital Collaboration Conference 2026](https://globaldigitalcollaboration.org/).
-For more see [our announcement](https://www.blockchaincommons.com/news/gdc-organizers/).
-If you want to suggest topics or receive invitations [let us know](mailto:team@blockchaincommons.com).

 * **10/2/25.** Presented to Switzerland on [Five Anchors to Preserve Digital Autonomy & Democratic Sovereignty](https://developer.blockchaincommons.com/meetings/2025-10-clubs/) in recognition of their passage of the Swiss e-ID referendum.